-The Company applied for the first-time in 2022 certain standards and amendments which are disclosed below.
+The Company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2023 (unless otherwise stated).
 The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.